 When a researcher uses a print edition of a digest, she should keep in mind that, like all print materials, individual digest volumes describe the state of the law at a particular moment in time.
-By its very nature, however,
+By its very nature, however, ommercial legal publishers generally provide a jurisdic

-103 Commercial legal publishers generally provide a jurisdiction's Court Rules at the end of its code.
+119 Commercial legal publishers generally provide a jurisdiction's Court Rules at the end of its code.
 Legal researchers may thus find specific court rules by the same methods, described in Chapter 2, with which they would find code provisions.